-Anne Alexandra Lawrence (born November 17, 1950) is an American sexologist and the most prominent “autogynephilia” activist in history.
+Anne Lawrence is a disgraced American anesthesiologist and the most prominent “autogynephilia” activist in history.
 Lawrence is author of the 2013 book Men Trapped in Men’s Bodies: Narratives of Autogynephilic Transsexualism.

 Background

-Lawrence earned a Bachelor’s degree in Chemistry from University of Chicago in 1971, then a medical degree from University of Minnesota in 1974, with a specialty in anesthesia.
+Anne Alexandra Lawrence was born on November 17, 1950.
+Lawrence earned a bachelor’s degree from University of Chicago in 1971, then a medical degree from University of Minnesota in 1974, with a specialty in anesthesia.
 Lawrence began taking hormones in medical school but stopped at some point.
 Lawrence took an anesthesiologist position at Swedish Medical Center in Seattle, Washington.

-Lawrence got married in 1987 and had two children.
+In 1987 Lawrence married speech therapist Marian Sheehan (born 1950), and they had two children, David (born 1988) and Katherine (born 1990).
 Lawrence began making a gender transition again in 1992, ending the marriage in 1995 and transitioning at work soon after.

 In July 1996, Lawrence created Transsexual Women’s Resources, one of the most important early online resources for trans medical information, later housed at annelawrence.com.
 Much of it was first-hand reports, such as Lawrence’s 1996 essay about vaginoplasty with Toby Meltzer titled “Taking Portlandia’s Hand.”
 It also had the largest collection of vaginoplasty information and results from around the world, captioned with Lawrence’s personal opinions about the results.
 Many of the images of results were taken by Lawrence, often at community gatherings or at Lawrence’s home.
 Lawrence has since removed most of the material and excluded it from archival sites.